-While local underidentification causes a rank-deficient Jacobian, the converse is not true (Shapiro & Browne, 1983): when the Jacobian is rankdeficient, it is not necessarily the case that, for all samples, $\sigma(\theta) = \sigma(\theta')$ (the model is underidentified).
+While local underidentification causes a rank-deficient Jacobian, the converse is not true (Shapiro and Browne, 1983): when the Jacobian is rank deficient, it is not necessarily the case that, for all samples, $\sigma(\theta) = \sigma(\theta')$ (the model is underidentified).
 Generally, this can occur because the reverse implication holds only when the loss function is twice differentiable and the Jacobian has constant rank in a neighborhood around the parameter vector.
 When there are single parameter points at which the rank becomes deficient, this last assumption is violated.
-A well-known example is the two-factor model with two indicators for each factor, which has a rank deficiency when the correlation among factors is zero.
-Since the probability of finding such a rank-deficient point exactly equals zero, the model is said in the literature to be locally identified 'almost everywhere,' that is, everywhere except in points with probability measure zero (Shapiro, 1985).
+A well known example is the two-factor model with two indicators for each factor, which has a rank deficiency when the correlation among factors is zero.
+Since the probability of finding such a rank-deficient point exactly equals zero, the model is said in the literature to be locally identified "almost everywhere", i.e. everywhere except in points with probability measure zero (Shapiro, 1985).

-To illustrate intuitively how it is possible to have a rank-deficient information matrix (second derivative) at a singular point but no identification problem, consider Figure 5.1.
-The figure illustrates the function $f(x) = \text{sign}(x) \cdot x^3$.
-In this example, f(x) plays the role of the (log)'likelihood', x is the parameter, the first and second derivatives (second and third panels) are the gradient and Hessian, and the fourth panel plots the inverse of the second derivative, which plays the role of the variance of the parameter estimate.
-It can be seen in Figure 5.1 that, while the second derivative is rank-deficient at the point x = 0, which also happens to be the maximum, this maximum is still uniquely identifiable.
+To illustrate intuitively how it is possible to have a rank-deficient information matrix (second derivative) at a singular point but no identification problem, consider Figure 1.
+The Figure illustrates the function $f(x) = \operatorname{sign}(x) \cdot x^3$ .
+In this example, f(x) plays the role of the (log)"likelihood", x is the parameter, the first and second derivatives (second and third panels) are the gradient and Hessian, and the fourth panel plots the inverse second derivative, which plays the role of the variance of the parameter estimate.
+It can be seen in Figure 1 that, while the second derivative is rank-deficient at the point x = 0, which also happens to be the maximum, this maximum is still uniquely identifiable.
 However, as the point is approached, the variance of any finite-sample estimate of the parameter will grow without bound (asymptote in fourth panel).

-Figure 5.1 shows that estimation problems do not only occur at the 'almost surely' impossible point x = 0.
-Points close to this 'point of deficiency' (p.o.d.) will also generate extremely high variance of the sample estimates, causing inadmissibility and instability, and nearly singular gradients, generating nonconvergence.
+Figure 1 shows that estimation problems do not only occur at the "almost surely" impossible point x = 0.
+Points close to this "point of deficiency" (p.o.d.) will also generate extremely high variance of the sample estimates, causing inadmissibility and instability, and nearly singular gradients, generating nonconvergence.
 Therefore, although the probability of solutions to the objective being at the p.o.d. exactly is zero, the p.o.d. creates a zone of near-deficiency that will cause serious estimation problems in practice.
-Others have noted this issue as well; because of the dependency of practical problems on data, Aldrich (2002) suggested to abandon the idea of 'identification' and suggested replacing it with a concept of the informativeness of data.
-Goodfellow, Bengio, and Courville (2016, ch.
-8) discuss how the neural network community shifted its focus from the investigation of rank deficiencies to evaluating whether solutions that result are acceptable in terms of the cost function.
-In short, the econometric concept of 'almost sure' stability may not be as comforting as it sounds.
-At the same time, the existence of rank deficiencies need not always generate serious problems with the estimation.
+Others have noted this issue as well; because of the dependency of practical problems on data, Aldrich (2002)